Practice Questions (Code Writing)

 Write a line of code to declare a

-and assign it the value"Hello, World!"
+Stringvariablegreetingand assign it the value"Hello, World!".Answer

 String greeting = “Hello, World!”;